samuelstevens/sentence-editing-interpretability/README.md

 ### Interpretability

 1. Save attention weights for the two types of edits.
 This either requires a GPU or takes a long time (multiple hours).
+You must also edit the `load_*()` functions in `paper/interpret/run.py` to specify which model you want to load.

 ```sh
 python -m paper.interpret --weight-types=spelling,delete